Glyphosate-Free Weed Killer That Actually Works (2026) | Lanaturo

 Why Homeowners Are Going Glyphosate-Free

 The shift away from glyphosate isn't speculation — it's measurable.
-In 2015, the World Health Organization's International Agency for Research on Cancer (IARC) classified glyphosate as "probably carcinogenic to humans" (Group 2A).
-Since then, over 200,000 lawsuits have been filed alleging links between glyphosate exposure and non-Hodgkin lymphoma, and the manufacturer has agreed to pay billions in settlements to resolve those claims.
+In March 2015, the World Health Organization's International Agency for Research on Cancer (IARC) classified glyphosate as "probably carcinogenic to humans" (Group 2A).
+Since then, more than 192,000 lawsuits have been filed in U.S. courts alleging links between glyphosate exposure and non-Hodgkin lymphoma.
+The manufacturer has paid over $10 billion in settlements and jury verdicts to resolve those claims, and a fresh $7.25 billion class settlement received preliminary court approval in February 2026 with a final approval hearing scheduled for July 9, 2026 covering an additional 40,000+ claimants.

 In 2022, a federal appeals court ordered the EPA to revisit its safety assessment of glyphosate, finding the agency's previous review inadequate.
 That reassessment remains pending as of 2026.